vincentbernat/network-lab/lab-juniper-forcepath/README.md

     cannot generate a route from an unrelated or shorter prefix.
 So, it doesn't work.

- 2. ECMP routes contributing to a generated route use all their next hops, not just the one selected.
+ 2. It is not possible to have an inactive route as a contributing route (`state inactive` is only for BGP exports).